oculometric/IvyFactoryDocs/README.md

 # BlenderVineGeneratorDocs
-Repository to support my blender vine generator addon
+Repository to support my blender vine generator addon.
+Reading the Wiki should tell you all you need to know.